s4sweta/FLAM_Assignment/README.md

 Hey!
 Welcome to the Co-Draw project files.
 This application is a front-end web client designed to act as a real-time, collaborative drawing canvas.

-Right now, the code you have is a fully functional front-end drawing application that is styled beautifully in a dark mode.
+Right now, the code we have is a fully functional front-end drawing application that is styled beautifully in a dark mode.
 It also contains the structure and logic hooks needed to connect to a future Node.js server for true real-time collaboration.

-**How to Run the App**

-Since this project is pure HTML, CSS, and JavaScript (with no server dependency for local drawing), getting started is incredibly easy:
-Make sure all the files (index.html, style.css, websocket-client.js, canvas-manager.js, main.js) are in the same folder.
-Open index.html in any modern web browser (like Chrome, Firefox, or Safari).

-That's it!
-You should be able to start drawing immediately.

 **Features**